FleetingClouds/InitializeEthereumPrivateNetwork/README.md

     Please choose <r>oot node, <c>lient node or <q>uit. (r/c/q) ::

-The choice makes no sense for a *peer to peer* system, but it's there for convenience.
+This choice makes no sense for a *peer to peer* system, but it's there for convenience.
 It just means that the first node created acts as a source of configuration specifics for subsequent nodes.
-The script takes care of the data ecchange, so you won't have to.
+The script takes care of the data exchange, so you won't have to.

 ####  First (root) node

-If you type 'r', 'y' & 'n', without <return>, you'll see :
+If you type `ryn`, (without &lt;return> ! ), you'll see :

     Please choose <r>oot node, <c>lient node or <q>uit. (r/c/q) ::  r
     Get parameters and generate a new ROOT node now? (y/n)::  y